fsantanna/pingus/ceu/README.md

 [ceu-armageddon]: https://github.com/fsantanna/pingus/blob/ceu/ceu/pingus/components/action_button.ceu

-We believe that some difficulties in implementing control behaviors in games is not inherent to this domain, but are the result of accidental complexity due to the use of bad (or the lack of) concurrency models to handle events appropriately.
+We believe that some difficulties in implementing control behaviors in games is not inherent to this domain, but the result of accidental complexity due to the use of bad (or the lack of) concurrency models to handle events appropriately.

 In this report, we describe 6 recurrent patterns found in Pingus and discuss examples with corresponding implementations in C++ and Céu.